Akshitha-akki/AudioToTranscribe/README.md

 # Or also can use
 Command- pip install git+https://github.com/openai/whisper.git

-# After that install and this for Ubuntu and Debian
+# Also install this in Ubuntu and Debian
 Command- !sudo apt update && sudo apt install ffmpeg